-1992 British Touring Car champion started his association with Nationwide in 2007 with a double win and went on to claim two Porsche Carrera Cup titles in orange, blue and white liveried car.
+1992 British Touring Car champion started his association with Nationwide in 2007 with a double win and went on to claim two Porsche Carrera Cup titles in his orange, blue, and white liveried car.

 BRDC Rising Star and Porsche Scholarship finalist Kieran Vernon stepped into Tim Harvey's driving seat for the second half of the 2011 season.

-Teamwork is at the heart of everything we do at Nationwide.
-It’s this focus on ‘TEAM’ that really attracts us to motor racing.
+At Nationwide teamwork is at the heart of everything we do, and it’s the focus on ‘TEAM’ that attracts us to motor racing.

-Similarly, although there’s only one driver behind the wheel of the racing car, winning requires the strength of a whole factory, pit lane and logistics team, combining all their individual skills and effort.
+Similarly, although there’s only one driver behind the wheel of the racing car, winning requires the strength of the whole team, from the pit lane to logistics, combining all of their individual skills and effort.

 "We go racing because it showcases our dedication to teamwork."

-Entering its fifteenth year in 2017, the Porsche Carrera Cup GB is at the very pinnacle of British motor racing and a firm fixture in every motorsport enthusiast’s diary.
-Identical cars put driver skill in the spotlight and a combination of close, thrilling racing and first class facilities for teams and drivers is a big draw.
+Entering its sixteenth year in 2018, the Porsche Carrera Cup GB is at the very pinnacle of British motor racing and a firm fixture in every motorsport enthusiast’s diary.

 The championship has proved itself as a springboard for drivers seeking different careers and accomplishments within the motorsport arena.
 Nick Tandy, the first British driver to win Le Mans in a Porsche since Allan McNish in 1998, made his debut at the Porsche Carrera Cup GB in 2008.
 After winning the Porsche Carrera Cup Deutschland in 2011 and the prestigious Porsche Cup in 2012 as the best private Porsche driver worldwide in a 911, he became a works driver and progressed through the Porsche racing series.
 His impressive achievements earned him a seat in the third entry for the Le Mans 24 Hours in 2015 where he went on to win the toughest car race in the world.

 Many drivers seeking a career as a professional sports and GT racer have used the Carrera Cup as a launch pad.
-Former Porsche Carrera Cup GB champions Richard Westbrook, Michael Meadows and Damien Faulkner have built careers as professional racers and 2012 Carrera Cup GB runner-up Ben Barker raced a Porsche 911 RSR in the 24 Hours of Le Mans in 2016.
+Former Porsche Carrera Cup GB champions Richard Westbrook, Michael Meadows and Damien Faulkner have built careers as professional racers and 2012 Carrera Cup GB runner-up Ben Barker raced a Porsche 911 RSR in the 24 Hours of Le Mans in 2016 and 2017.